armon/libart/README.md

    the hash is actually an O(k) operation, and hash table has very poor cache locality.
  * Ordered iteration
  * Minimum / Maximum value lookups
+ * Prefix compression

 Usage
 -------

-Building the test code may generate errors if libcheck is not available.
+Building the test code will generate errors if libcheck is not available.
 To build the test code successfully, do the following::

     $ cd deps/check-0.9.8/